avinavg/CSRF-example/README.md

 # CSRF-example

+How To Run : Clone the project and Run the main method in Application.java from IntelliJ and wait for service to start

 Service A : contains the service that you log-in to i.e the service vulnerable to CSRF, it exposes the following endpoints

 		- / : Starting default endpoint for authentication; username is your VPN username and for password just enter password